-Some of those small towns have been turned into wineries and vineyards which the region is also known for.
+Some of those small towns have been turned into wineries and vineyards, which the region is also known for.
 The gold rush attracted a huge wave of immigrants, many of them from Asian countries.
 Melbourne has one of the oldest and largest Chinatowns in the world.
 Take a walk around Queen Victoria Market and you’ll see what kind of impact immigrants had on this city’s food scene.
 Spices, fresh produce, Bánh mì sandwiches, and dumplings are widely available and very popular among locals.
 During weekend nights “Queen Vic” turns into a night market visited by hundreds of hungry people.
 Melbourne smells of food and coffee, they even say they had hipster coffee baristas before it was cool.

 Melbourne is a true breeding ground for some of mankind’s greatest artists.
-Like Danni Minogue, known for the smash hit "Who do you love now?".
-Alright, I do admit that cheesy music is my guilty pleasure but her sister Kylie is an internationally recognized superstar, right?
+Like Dannii Minogue, known for the smash hit Who do you love now?
+All right, I have to confess that cheesy music is my guilty pleasure but her sister Kylie is an internationally recognized superstar, right?
 Sex symbol, one might add.
-After this miniature vamp recorded the song "Where the Wild Roses Grow" with Nick Cave she was even embraced by alternative music lovers.
-I think it is one the coolest duets I know, although "Henry Lee", that he sang together with PJ Harvey is pretty awesome as well.
+After this miniature vamp recorded the song Where the Wild Roses Grow with Nick Cave she was even embraced by alternative music lovers.
+I think it is one the coolest duets I know, although Henry Lee, that he sang together with PJ Harvey is pretty awesome as well.
 The legendary Nick Cave started also his career in Melbourne, first with The Birthday Party and later on with The Bad Seeds.
 Same goes for Crowded House, Dead Can Dance, Little River Band, and even Olivia Newton-John is from there.
 And while these are old renowned acts, Melbourne does lack in the department of contemporary music either.
 Jet, The Avalanches and Courtney Barnett: to name a few are all rooted in the Melbourne music scene.
 Music is an integral part of this city, there’s some kind of performance around every corner.
 Bars and pubs are often enriched by sounds of live music as well.

 So you got your museums and exhibitions, concert halls and events in Melbourne.
 But those are everywhere.
 What can you do in Melbourne that you will never forget?
 The first thing is checking out the picturesque Bath Booths, situated on Brighton Beach.
-Spend a few hours there and when you’re finally sick and tired of the “horrible" weather, extend your trip to the Great Ocean Drive.
+Spend a few hours there and when you’re finally sick and tired of the “horrible” hot weather, extend your trip to the Great Ocean Drive.
 It’s one of the most famous road trips in the world and the sights are unforgettable.
 People say that you should take around two days off to see all of it, but you can check the best parts of the Drive in a day.
-The Twelve Apostles, The London Bridge, The Gibson Steps and many others are just limestone rock formation, do you need to see all of them?
+The Twelve Apostles, London Bridge, Gibson Steps and many others are just limestone rock formations; do you need to see all of them?
 Triplet Falls within the Otways National Park or wild koalas roaming around Kennett River are far more interesting sights.
 Have you ever heard a koala roar?
 It’s terrifying.
 There are many beaches along the Road but only Bells Beach can be called the crown jewel of the Australian coast.
-It’s also known as the Wimbledon of surfing beaches, it even appeared alongside Keanu Reeves and Kurt Russel in "Point Break".
+It’s also known as the Wimbledon of surfing beaches, it even appeared alongside Keanu Reeves and Kurt Russell in Point Break.